-Certainly, such a weapon might help fight off an assault by a tyrannical president against true patriots.
-While neither the Constitution nor the Second Amendment state that it is a purpose of the right to bear arms, Hamilton and Madison each wrote about the role of the Militia in fighting against tyranny.
+Certainly, a shoulder-launched grenade might help fight off an assault by a tyrannical president against true patriots.
+While neither the Constitution nor the Second Amendment state that it is a purpose of the right to bear arms, Hamilton and Madison each wrote in the Federalist Papers about the role of the Militia in fighting against tyranny.

-As the militia is described in Article 1, Section 8 of the Constitution, the militias were to have their officers appointed by the states, not the federal government.
+Like the Militia that is described in Article 1, Section 8 of the Constitution, the militias were to have their officers appointed by the states, not the federal government.
 That way, these organized militias controlled at the state level would have enough reserves that they could organize against a standing Union Army (also comprised of state militias) if they would happen to come under the control of a tyrant.

 “[I]f circumstances should at any time oblige the government to form an army of any magnitude that army can never be formidable to the liberties of the people while there is a large body of citizens, little, if at all, inferior to them in discipline and the use of arms, who stand ready to defend their own rights and those of their fellow-citizens.
 This appears to me the only substitute that can be devised for a standing army, and the best possible security against it, if it should exist.”

 So, the militia in 1,8 of the Constitution is mainly about putting down the insurrection of groups outside of the militia system and defending against foreign invasion.
 Secondarily, the militia is intended to defend a state against a standing union army.
-So, all those “patriot militias” are outside of this system.
-If they take up arms against the government, they will be fighting against the National Guard, which is the inheritor of the militia system, and they would have a fight with their little guns against all our tanks, jets, nukes, and missiles.
+So, all the current-day “patriot militias” are outside of this system.
+If they take up arms against the government, they will be fighting against the National Guard, which is the inheritor of the militia system (per the Militia Act of 1903), and they would have a fight with their little guns against all our tanks, jets, nukes, and missiles.
 Game over.
 If Trump tried to steer the Army against California, for example, the state’s National Guard, not a bunch of Oath Keepers in Jeeps, would be commanded by the Governor to fight them off.

 Hamilton makes it clear at the beginning of Federalist 28 that the militia, formed by free men who have a right to bear arms, is intended to kick the ass of rebels running around in the woods, like they did to Shay’s rebellion: